SolaceProducts/pubsubplus-gcp-quickstart/README.md

 fi
 ```

 Now hit the "Create" button on the bottom of this page.
 This will start the process of starting the GCE instance, installing Docker and finally download and install the VMR.
 It is possible to access the VM before the entire Solace solution is up.
-You can monitor /var/lib/solace/install.log for the following entry: "'date' INFO: Install is complete" to when the install has completed.
+You can monitor /var/lib/solace/install.log for the following entry: "'date' INFO: Install is complete" to indicate when the install has completed.

 # Set up network security to allow access
 Now that the VMR is instantiated, the network security firewall rule needs to be set up to allow access to both the admin application and data traffic.
 Under the "Networking -> VPC network -> Firewall rules" tab add a new rule to your project exposing the required ports: